2008 United States Senate special election in Mississippi: Background

-Mississippi Attorney General, Democrat Jim Hood, issued a non-binding opinion that the election must be held within 100 days of Lott's resignation.
-Hood said that Barbour would be breaking the law if he holds the special election in November 2008.
-Hood sued Barbour in court over the issue.
-Hood wanted the date of the special election to be March 11, the same day as Mississippi's presidential primary.
+Scheduling lawsuit

-The state’s chief elections officer, the then-Mississippi Secretary of State, Democrat Eric Clark, backed the governor's position.
+Barbour scheduled the special election for November 4, 2008.
+Mississippi Attorney General Jim Hood, a member of the Democratic Party, issued a non-binding opinion that the election must be held within one hundred days of Lott's resignation (no later than March 30, 2008), and sued Barbour in Hinds County Circuit Court, arguing that Barbour had 10 days to set a special election within 90 days (no later than March 29, 2008).
+Hood argued the date of the special election to be March 11, the same day as Mississippi's presidential primary.
+Governor Barbour claimed that the definition of "year" in the law in question is 365 days.
+Mississippi Secretary of State Eric Clark, the state's chief elections officer and a fellow Democrat, backed the governor's position.